junukwon7/junukwon7/README.md

 My name is JUNU KWON / 권준우.
 Call me Junu.

+Currently working as a ML Engineer at [FriendliAi](https://friendli.ai/)

-Currently working on Neural Network Compression, Computer Vision, and Algorithm(PS)
+Interest: Neural Network Compression, Computer Vision, and Algorithm(PS)

 Visit me at [cslab.or.kr](https://cslab.or.kr/junukwon7/)!